Good morning and Happy Thanksgiving to my American readers. I’m wishing you all a wonderful day with loved ones.

 So, let’s talk quickly about how to cut that stress and anxiety down.

-It’s okay to feel full
+Remember, it’s okay to feel full

 Feeling full can be a pleasurable part of life.
 Full of life, joy, abundance, nutrients, company.
 If you find yourself wanting to eat more than you are accustomed to, that’s okay.
 It’s completely normal to eat for pleasure sometimes, not just hunger.
 It’s okay to eat past your hunger signals and enjoy that extra piece of pie with the company.
 It’s okay to put extra butter on your roll, or use the sugary canned cranberry sauce.
 In the future, you’ll remember how extreme fullness feels, and maybe you won’t want that extra piece of pie.
 But, it’s okay if you do too.